JoaquinGimenez1/Documentation/README.md

 # How To Install and Configure AppCivist Platform on Ubuntu 16.04

 ## Introduction
-This guide explains step by step how to download and install the AppCivist Core Platform and the AppCivist database on a Ubuntu 16.04 server.
+This guide explains step by step how to download and install a production isntance with AppCivist Core Platform and the AppCivist database on a Ubuntu 16.04 server.

 The AppCivist Core Platform provides a RESTful API implemented with the full-stack Playframework.
 Follow these instructions to download the source code and run it.